 This example shows how to perform nonlinear fitting of complex-valued data.
-While most Optimization Toolbox™ solvers and algorithms operate only on real-valued data, the
+While most Optimization Toolbox™ solvers and algorithms operate only on real-valued data, least-squares solvers and

 Do not set the

 'on' when using complex data.
 The solver errors.

 The data model is a simple exponential: